cdcepi/FluSight-forecast-hub/model-output/README.md

       team-model.yml

 Details on the content and formatting of metadata files are provdided in the [model-metadata README](https://github.com/cdcepi/FluSight-forecast-hub/blob/master/model-metadata/README.md).
-Note that returning teams should update the metadata file provided during the 2024-2025 season to document any changes that have been made to their model as well as to match updated content requirements.
+Note that returning teams should update the metadata file provided during the 2025-2026 season to document any changes that have been made to their model as well as to match updated content requirements.
 In general, teams may designate up to two models for inclusion in the ensemble provided that they differ substantially in methodology and do not differ in parameter values alone.
 Please send an email to flusight@cdc.gov if you would like to submit more than two methodologically distinct models for inclusion in the ensemble.
 This email should provide evidence of out of sample performance assessment and/or a statement of differences between the proposed forecast models to justify inclusion in the ensemble.

-Updates to the metadata files for the 2025-2026 season include the addition  of an optional “backfill adjustment” field.
-Teams should include this field if their model has a specific method to account for subsequent updates to the observed data.
+Updates to the metadata files for the 2026-2027 season include the addition of the two optional fields.
+The baseline_model field specifies whether a model is a baseline model (TRUE or FALSE).
+Models with baseline_model = TRUE should not be designated for inclusion in the ensemble.
+The other optional field added this season is “designated_targets”.
+Teams can use this field to specify the target(s) for which a designated model should be considered for inclusion in the ensemble.
+By default, if designated_model is TRUE, the model’s forecasts will be considered for inclusion in the ensemble for all targets submitted by that model.
+For example, to limit inclusion consideration to weekly incident hospital admissions and ED visit percentages: designated_targets: [“wk inc flu hosp”, “wk inc flu prop ed visits”].

 ### Forecasts